rdbliss/rdbliss.github.io/_posts/2025-10-27-i-hate-sports-betting.md

 ["You want to make every game interesting?
-Put some skin in the game."](https://www.youtube.com/watch?v=kDZGKG756rE) The only thing that will save you from a who-cares matchup between the Panthers and the Jets *is to put some money on it!* They display a love for *nothing*, respect for *nothing*.
+Put some skin in the game."](https://www.youtube.com/watch?v=kDZGKG756rE) The only thing that will save you from a who-cares matchup between the Panthers and the Jets *is to put some money on it!*
-Only simulated excitement matters to them.

-I cannot stand these commercials.
-I will welcome with open arms any company premised on vice if it acknowledges that sports are beautiful, that America is great, and that our icons are worth looking up to.
-Sports gambling companies do the exact opposite.

-I would strongly support slapping these companies with the same kinds of restrictions we put on tobacco companies: no television ads, prominent displays about the dangers of their products, and no advertising aimed towards children.
+We should slap betting companies with the same kinds of restrictions we put on tobacco companies.
+No television ads, prominent displays about the dangers of their products, and no advertising aimed towards children.
 Then, once we convince Americans about the dangers of these products, we should send bookies back to the slums where they belong: Atlantic City.